10/50 vegetation clearing

 Clearing under this 10/50 Code cannot be inconsistent with any of the following land management agreements:

-Contact the Office of Environment and Heritage if you are seeking further advice regarding the above land management agreements.
+Contact the Department of Climate Change, Energy, the Environment and Water if you are seeking further advice regarding the above land management agreements.

 In addition, you may not clear vegetation on your land if your land is subject to a conservation measure pursuant to an order for Biodiversity Certification under the Sydney Region Growth Centres programme.